Rockfire Resources (LON:ROCK) Shares Down 13% – Should You Sell?

-The firm has a fifty day simple moving average of GBX 0.16 and a 200-day simple moving average of GBX 0.14.
-The company has a market capitalization of £3.71 million, a P/E ratio of -2.20 and a beta of 0.38.
+The firm has a market cap of £3.71 million, a price-to-earnings ratio of -2.20 and a beta of 0.38.
+The business has a fifty day simple moving average of GBX 0.16 and a 200-day simple moving average of GBX 0.14.

 Rockfire Resources Company Profile